holepunchto/pear-docs/README.md

----
-description: Welcome to the World of Pears-Holepunch, the P2P Company!! 👋
----

-Pear enables you to create, and share applications with peers.

 # Pear from Holepunch

+Holepunch equips developers with a powerful suite of independent components to effortlessly construct peer-to-peer applications.

 Pear from Holepunch is a Combined Runtime, Software Development Kit (SDK), and Peer-to-Peer (P2P) Deployment tool that makes it possible to build, share, and extend P2P applications using common web and mobile technology stacks.

-Pear has everything you need to create unstoppable, zero-infrastructure P2P applications for desktop, terminal, and mobile.
+Together you have everything you need to create unstoppable, zero-infrastructure P2P applications for desktop, terminal, and mobile.

+Welcome to the Internet of Pears - Holepunch, the P2P Company!

-## Platform
+## Pear

+Learn how to use, interact and configure Pear for your applications

-The [Pear Command line](./01-command-line.md) provides access to develop, deploy, and production capabilities for the apps.
+1. [cli.md]](./pear/cli.md) provides access to develop, deploy, and production capabilities for the apps.
+2. [api.md]](./pear/api.md) enables applications to interact with Pear platform features.
+3. [config.md]](./pear/cli.md exposes various configurations to customize your pear application

 ## Building blocks